-Not surprisingly, the clients with which we maintain our best and most long-standing relationships forward good quality claims and pay a contingent fee that is commercially reasonable in general, and in any event appropriate for a firm which consistently achieves a high degree of recovery.
+Not surprisingly, the clients with which we maintain our best and most long-standing relationships forward good quality cases and pay a contingent fee that is commercially reasonable in general, and in any event appropriate for a firm which consistently achieves a high degree of recovery.
 By its nature a successful contingency fee arrangement requires a good working relationship between attorney and client, with each consistently keeping in mind the full range of concerns of the other, and openly communicating about them.

 Human nature dictates that an attorney handling matters on a contingency fee basis will devote more of his or her time to recoverable accounts tendered by clients paying reasonable fee rates.
 It is counterintuitive to an aggressive attorney to receive comparatively less compensation the more successful the outcome.
-The often proffered argument that it takes the same amount of time and other resources to recover $250,000 as it does to recover $25,000 is largely not supportable.
+The often proffered argument that it takes the same amount of time and other resources to recover $500,000 as it does to recover $25,000 is largely not supportable.
 As a general rule, the greater the amount at issue the harder a debtor will fight, the more the debtor will employ maneuvers to deny ultimate recovery, and the higher the likelihood that there will be a Chapter 11 filing.
-Besides, as part-and-parcel of a reasonable contingency fee arrangement the better commercial collection law firms continue the intense pursuit of recovery in bankruptcy court at no extra cost, an endeavor often requiring sizeable time expenditures.
+Besides, as part-and-parcel of a reasonable contingency fee arrangement the better business litigation law firms continue the intense pursuit of recovery in bankruptcy court at no extra expense, an endeavor often requiring sizeable time expenditures.